 U.S. Defamation Law Fact: While one might think defamation could rise to the level of criminality, most states have actually repealed their laws criminalizing defamation.
 As such, it remains a civil wrong, and may more aptly be referred to as the “tort of defamation,” or “defamation of character.”
 Rather than a prison sentence, libel and slander generally give rise to monetary damages for the plaintiff.

 Beware of websites and online platforms which support all three of the above features, as they pose a serious threat to your online reputation and personal/professional life.
-If you’ve found yourself posted about and defamed on one of these types of websites, contact an experienced defamation removal attorney now!
+If you’ve found yourself posted about and defamed on one of these types of websites, contact an experienced internet defamation attorney now!
 Online defamation is like a wildfire, and the longer you let it sit and spread, the more damage it’s going to do.

 Don’t hesitate and act now!

 Who Can I Hold Liable For Defamation & False Posts on Beware.org?

 First, let’s tackle who you CAN’T hold liable for online defamation and false posts.
 Due to a landmark piece of legislation titled “The Communications Decency Act (CDA),” most websites and Internet Service Providers (ISPs) are immune from third-party content and information posted on their website.
 Specifically, Section 230 of the Communications Decency Act (the governing provision instilling immunity) reads:

 “No provider or user of an interactive computer service shall be treated as the publisher of any information provided by another information content provider.”